Iordanis Pechlivanidis: Career

 Pechlivanidis comes from a family with a football heritage.
 His career began at the age of 8 in a local team (Romeo football team, coached by his father Panagiotis Pechlivanidis).
 He was the team's first scorer.
 At age 10, he was called by Komotini's football youth academy.
 When he was 13 years old he received the fair play medal and the best player award, while playing for Komotini's youth academy.
 At age 14, he was called by Skoda Xanthi, a Greek team playing in the First League (Super League).
 By age 17, he was playing for Skoda Xanthi junior team as a left full back.

 Meanwhile, he was called to join the National Junior and U21 football team.
 At his 18 he signed his first professional contract with Skoda Xanthi.
 His first match as a professional player was against Iraklis for the Greek championship.
 During the same season he played also against Kerkyra.
 The same year (2004) he participated in two matches as a Skoda Xanthi player in the National Cup, against Levadiakos (scoring one goal) and Atromitos.

 Next year (2005) he was loaned to Thraki.
 During the 2005–06 season, he played for Kalamata F.C., while he was fulfilling his military obligations.
-In the first half of 2007-2008 he played for Thraki FC (Alexandroupoli) and in the second half he played for Olympiakos Volou.
+In the first half of 2007-2008 he played for Thraki FC (Alexandroupoli) and in the second half he played for Olympiacos Volos.
 For the first half of te 2008–09 season, he played for Aiolikos and in the second half for Echinos Sport (Xanthi).
 In the 2009–10 season he played for the team Anagennisi Giannitsa In 2010, he joined Anagennisi Epanomi in Football League 2 (Greece).